Blade Runner (soundtrack): 1994 release

 This release omits much of the film's original music and cues, and features compositions which were not present in the film.
 The accompanying booklet featured this explanation by Vangelis:

-While most of the tracks on the album are from the film, a number were composed by Vangelis but were ultimately not used in the film itself.
+While most of the tracks on the album are from the film, a number were composed by Vangelis but were ultimately not used in the film.
 Other compositions that appear in the film were not included on this release.

 Four of the tracks ("Main Titles", "Blush Response", "Wait For Me", "Tears in Rain") feature samples of dialogue from the film.
 Tracks 1 through 4 are mixed together as a seamless piece; tracks 5 through 7 have silence between them, and the final tracks, 8 through 12, are mixed into another seamless piece.

 2007 release

 Blade Runner Trilogy: 25th Anniversary, a 3-CD set, was released in 2007 to coincide with the 5-DVD release to mark the 25th anniversary of the film.
 It includes the 1994 official CD along with two bonus CDs, both compiled from original material by Vangelis.
 The second disc includes some previously officially unreleased material, but is still not complete, omitting the "Main Title" track, for example.
 The third disc contains new material inspired by Blade Runner.
 Each track is a separate piece, separated by silence, rather than any of them being mixed together seamlessly as was the case with all but three tracks in the 1994 version.

 Although this release claims to be the "complete" score, there is still some music heard in the film that is missing.

 The second disc, of previously unreleased music, contains additional music not present in the film, including two bonus tracks.
 One of these, "Desolation Path", is a slightly different version of "Alternate Love Theme/I Dreamt Music".
 This track was originally used in the workprint version of the film, during the Deckard/Rachael love scene.